-- City staff will work closely with applicants to implement this program, providing information and application assistance to help them identify the necessary upgrades to bring the unit up to minimum building code health and safety standards. - The City will advertise the program widely, including providing a brochure in utility bills and ongoing web page information.
+- City staff will work closely with applicants to implement this program, providing information and application assistance to help them identify the necessary upgrades to bring the unit up to minimum building code health and safety standards.
+Target additional outreach in lower-income areas, such as the southwest and central areas of the city. - The City will advertise the program widely, including providing a brochure in utility bills and ongoing web page information.

 Financing: General Fund Time Frame: Allow legalization of ADUs on an ongoing basis.
-Monitor annually to determine need for additional outreach Implementation Responsibility: Community Development Department Quantified Objective: Facilitate the legalization of 10 ADUs Relevant Policies: Policy 1.3, Policy 2.1, Policy 2.6
+Monitor annually to determine need for additional outreach Implementation Responsibility: Community Development Department Quantified Objective: Facilitate the legalization of 10 ADUs, including 4 in lower-income areas, such as the southwest and central areas of the city Relevant Policies: Policy 1.3, Policy 2.1, Policy 2.6 mixed-use, or nonresidential) occurs on a site that has been occupied by or restricted for the use of lowerincome households at any time during the previous five years.